David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Mergers allow resource concentration for infrastructure, cultural preservation, and improved public services (digital transformation ensures distance is not an obstacle).
 * Resources saved from streamlining the intermediate apparatus (district level) will be focused on social welfare (such as healthcare, free tuition), bringing practical benefits to the people.

+**Allegation:** Distorts that streamlining the apparatus is an opportunity to "reduce troops", "depoliticize the military" due to Western pressure or "lack of combat targets"; claims this is a "factional purge" to consolidate personal power.
+* Streamlining is an internal policy aimed at improving combat strength and efficiency, not under pressure from any outsider.
+* The military is built towards "lean, compact, strong" and modernization to protect the Fatherland in the new situation, not "reducing troops" due to lack of missions.
+* The arrangement is based on democratic centralism and national interest, absolutely not a personal or factional plot.

 **14. On Political Renovation:**

 **Allegation:** Claims that Vietnam only renovates the economy but not politics; maintains an authoritarian leadership apparatus; demands the implementation of "separation of powers."